AI strategy sprint

 3. 3Day 3: score use cases on value, risk, and feasibility

-4. 4Day 4: design delivery approach, governance, and metrics
+4. 4Day 4: design delivery approach, controls, and metrics

 5. 5Day 5: present roadmap with investment and timeline